 Dr. Driver's academic achievements include a doctorate from Harvard University in Urban Superintendency, master's degrees in education from Harvard University and in curriculum development from the University of Michigan, and an undergraduate degree from Spelman College in child development.

-Dr. Driver is committed to working in partnership with organizations within Milwaukee and serves on the board of directors for the United Way of Greater Milwaukee and Waukesha County; City Year Milwaukee; The College Board - Midwest Regional Council and Superintendent's Advisory Council; Bradley Tech Commission; Educational Deans of Greater Milwaukee; Public Policy Forum; and is a member of Greater Milwaukee Committee - Education; Junior Achievement of Wisconsin in Metro Milwaukee; and serves as the Youth Council Chair of the Milwaukee Education Partnership and is a member of the Executive Council for Milwaukee Succeeds.
-Dr. Driver is also the Chair-Elect for the Council of the Great City Schools and sits on the Harvard University Board of Overseers.
+Dr. Driver is committed to working in partnership with organizations within Milwaukee and serves on the board of directors for the United Way of Greater Milwaukee and Waukesha County; City Year Milwaukee; Bradley Tech Commission; Educational Deans of Greater Milwaukee; Public Policy Forum; and is a member of Greater Milwaukee Committee’s Education Committee.
+She also serves as the Youth Council Chair of the Milwaukee Education Partnership and is a member of the Executive Council for Milwaukee Succeeds.
+Dr. Driver is the Chair for the Council of the Great City Schools and sits on the Harvard University Board of Overseers.

 During her tenure as superintendent, Milwaukee Public Schools earned a Silver Well Workplace award from the Wellness Council of America and a Distinguished Budget Presentation award from the Government Finance Officers Association.
-In January 2015, Dr. Driver was acknowledged for her dynamic professional achievements and the contributions to build a stronger community by the Milwaukee Business Journal and was selected as a 40 Under 40 award recipient; and, in 2017, was named Player of the Year by the Boys and Girls Clubs.
+In January 2015, Dr. Driver was acknowledged for her dynamic professional achievements and the contributions to build a stronger community by the Milwaukee Business Journal, was selected as a 40 Under 40 award recipient; and, in 2017, was named Player of the Year by the Boys and Girls Clubs.